 Products Labelled ‘Organic’ That Aren’t Organic

-You can face serious consequences if products that have been labelled ‘organic’ are not in fact organic.
-In Australia, there are laws that protect customers from being misled about goods and services they purchase.
-Therefore, businesses are not allowed to make statements or representations that are incorrect or are likely to create a false impression in the mind of the consumer.
+You can face serious consequences if products that have been labelled as organic are not, in fact, organic.
+In Australia, there are laws that protect customers from being misled about the goods and services that they purchase.
+Therefore, businesses cannot make statements or representations that are incorrect or are likely to create a false impression in the mind of the consumer.

-Also be careful not to copy another product’s certified organic logo without your certification.
-Not only is this an infringement of consumer law, but you may also be infringing someone else’s trademark.
+Furthermore, be careful not to copy another product’s certified organic logo without receiving your own certification.
+Not only is this an infringement of consumer law, but you may also be infringing someone else’s trade mark.

-Businesses are responsible for misleading or deceiving customers even if that was not their intention.
-Ensuring compliance with the requisite Australian standards before you start labelling your products as organic is imperative.
-As a precaution, keep detailed records of your production processes, farming techniques and ingredients used.
+Businesses are legally responsible for the consequences of misleading or deceiving customers, even if that was not their intention.
+Therefore, it is imperative that you ensure compliance with the requisite Australian standards before you start labelling your products as organic.
+As a precaution, keep detailed records of:

 Claiming Misleading Conduct

-If a consumer has been misled into believing a product was organic if it wasn’t, they can take the following steps:
+If your product had misled a consumer into believing that a product was organic when it wasn’t, they could take the following steps:

 After a consumer has realised that there is a problem, they might contact your business and file a complaint.
 If so, you should be willing to refund the item if the customer has proof of their purchase.